sapristi/timebox/Readme.md

  - The main difference `timebox` has with other backup managers is how *flexible* it is considering datasources, and post-operations, such as compression and encryption, by allowing to reuse existing programs.
  - Incremental backups is most useful if you want to backup big directories.

-Note

-## Installation

-The package is available on pypi.org under the name `backup-timebox`.
-Supported python versions are `3.7` and newer.

-To install it, run `pip install backup-timebox`.

 ## How to use